conradsnicta/pyarmadillo/README.md

 * PyArmadillo is a user-friendly linear algebra library (matrix maths) for Python, with Matlab-like syntax
 * Provides classes for matrices and cubes; integer, floating point and complex elements are supported
-* Relies on [Armadillo](http://arma.sourceforge.net) for the underlying C++ implementation of matrix objects and associated functions
+* Employs [Armadillo](http://arma.sourceforge.net) as the underlying C++ implementation of matrix objects and associated functions
 * Can be used for machine learning,  pattern recognition, computer vision, signal processing, bioinformatics, statistics, finance, etc